ants-1/weather-app/README.md

 ## Introduction

 This is a basic 'Weather App' used to display weather forecast from [Weather API](https://www.weatherapi.com/).

+This project is for [The Odin Project](https://www.theodinproject.com/lessons/node-path-javascript-weather-app).

 [Live Demo](https://ants-1.github.io/weather-app/)